DEFRO5/Evox_lunaa/README.md

    ```

 4. **Reboot System**
-   Reboot the device to complete the rooting process.
+   Reboot the device.

+5. **Install sukisu**
+   Install the sukisu app via this [link](https://github.com/SukiSU-Ultra/SukiSU-Ultra) and you'll have root access.

 ---

 ## Disclaimer

 These instructions are provided as-is.
-Flashing custom software carries inherent risks.
+Flashing custom software carries risks.
 Proceed only if you understand the process.
 The maintainer is not responsible for data loss or device damage resulting from misuse or improper flashing.